Storidge/cio-user-docs/integrations/prometheus.md

 | cio_volume_vd0_time_writing | Time spent writing, in ms |
 | cio_volume_vd0_writes_merged | Number of times that two or more write requests have been merged for increased efficiency |

-Finally, for convenience we also export the API response data.
+The API response data is also exported.

 | Exported API Data | Description |
 |---|---|